 24: AN ARTIST THROUGH AND THROUGH

 I am an artist.
 I paint, I draw, I build because I love to create.
-I pour my guts into my work and I am certain that I am not the only artist out there who would rather burn his/her own paintings or destroy his/her own masterpieces than let anyone else snake or take credit for something that they had no part of.
+I pour my guts into my work and I am certain that I am not the only artist out there who would rather burn their own paintings or destroy their own masterpieces than let anyone else snake or take credit for something that they had no part of.
 It was a matter of FUCKING INTEGRITY!
 I couldn’t let it stand.

 When you have something of value whether it’s money, the possibility of money or fame and recognition (however little of it there may be) some people come out of the woodwork and latch on in any way they can.
 Dealing with this was one of the toughest things I had to do during the development of Out Of Hell.